 Sec.
 201.017 of the Policy Code provides that the "authority shall review and approve the Investment Policy annually.
 This review shall be conducted by the board with recommendations from the executive director.
 Any approved amendments shall be promptly incorporated into written policy."
-This section restates the obligation imposed by Section 2256.005(e), Texas Public Funds Investment Act.
+This section of the Policy Code restates the obligation imposed by Section 2256.005(e), Texas Public Funds Investment Act.

-The Chief Financial Officer and Controller have reviewed the adopted Investment Policy.
-Based on their recommendation, the Executive Director recommends board review and approval of the existing policy with no changes.
+The Chief Financial Officer has reviewed the adopted Investment Policy.
+Based on his recommendation, the Executive Director recommends board review and approval of the substantive existing policy, changing only the title of that policy from the "Investment Policy" to the "Investment Policy and Strategy" throughout Chapter 2 of Article 1 of the Mobility Authority Policy Code, as shown in the redlined version of those changes provided in the agenda backup.

-Reference documentation: Investment Policy: Article 1, Chapter 2, Policy Code
+Reference documentation: Proposed Investment Policy and Strategy Draft Resolution

-Draft Resolution